The receptionist at my clinic came in during the middle of a surgery. One look at her face and I knew there was a problem.

-Preventing Milk Fever
+Preventing Milk Fever in Dogs

 A Happy Ending for Queenie

 Over the rest of the day, we monitored her calcium levels, but — happily — she did stabilize.

-With the pups old enough to be weaned, the client would have a relatively simple job of feeding them himself with milk replacer and starting them on solids.
+With the puppies old enough to be weaned, the client would have a relatively simple job of feeding them himself with milk replacer and starting them on solids.

 Weigh the Risks